w3f/Grants-Program/MPT.md

 ### Project Details

-Our primary objective is to design a comprehensive alternative finance protocol, serving as a foundational blueprint to validate and onboard real-world assets (RWAs) to the blockchain.
-Our aim is to establish this process as a pioneering standard, bridging the traditional finance sector with the emerging decentralized finance ecosystem.
-Central to our approach is the versatile pallet wer are developing, designed to tackle the unique challenges of the global alternative finance landscape.
+Our primary objective is to design a comprehensive alternative finance protocol, serving as a foundational blueprint to validate and onboard real-world assets (RWAs) to the blockchain, and share its benefits with market participants that have had no access to it so far.
+We are focusing on bridging the traditional finance sector with the emerging decentralized finance ecosystem and central to our approach is the versatile pallet we are developing, designed to tackle the unique challenges and requirements of the global alternative finance landscape.
 Together, our protocol, pallet, and features will ensure that alternative finance platforms can seamlessly integrate, harnessing advanced features for RWAs and beyond, as illustrated in our architecture (in the image below):

 1) Unified protocol design: leveraging the *Substrate* framework, we are introducing a comprehensive alternative finance protocol tailored for RWAs.
-This protocol goes beyond just asset tokenization; it guarantees the seamless primary and secondary issuance of RWAs.
+This protocol goes beyond asset tokenization and guarantees the seamless primary and secondary issuance of RWAs.
 Additionally, we are committed to facilitating both the onboarding and tracking of these assets, ensuring an optimized experience for every client.
-2) Advanced token mechanics: our protocol presents an innovative and efficient token standard, designed to challenge traditional financial processes.
-Our focus is to empower asset owners to tokenize their RWAs with ease, while simultaneously offering investors a fluid environment for investing and trading.
+2) Advanced token mechanics: our protocol will present an innovative and efficient token standard, designed to challenge traditional financial processes, supporting asset owners to directly tokenize their RWAs with ease, while simultaneously offering investors a fluid environment for investing and trading.
-3) Asset Storage and exchange: our infrastructure is fortified and ready to support an array of functions aimed at streamlining the custody and management of RWAs.
-Clients can confidently store and effortlessly trade their tokenized assets, capitalizing on our clients' platforms dynamic environments and an array of financial instruments.
+3) Asset Storage and exchange: our infrastructure supports an array of functions aimed at streamlining the custody and management of RWAs.
+Clients and finance managers can confidently store and effortlessly trade their tokenized assets, capitalizing on our clients' platforms dynamic environments and a vast set of financial instruments.

 The image below represents the two layers of our infrastructure and how we would be using the _Substrate_ layer to support all sorts of alternative finance platform implementations.